appseconnect/docs/_posts/API-Management/2018-10-17-faqs-api-management.md

 **4. How to test the configured API?**

-After creating an API, easily it can be tested.
-As APPSeCONNECT API management swagger implemented, through swagger it can be tested.
+After creating an API easily it can be tested.
+As APPSeCONNECT API management swagger is implemented through swagger it can be tested.
 There are so many popular http client available in the market.
 Like postman can be used for testing any API that created in APPSeCONNECT.

 **5. Who can be the users of the API/who will be benefitted from API module?**

-API management tool within a microservices architecture.
-It present an API to a user or client device, and then invoke APIs to microservices, harmonizing API and microservices management.
-An API gateway presents a single API to a device to mask a complex series of microservices access processes
+API management tool is within a microservices architecture.
+It present an API to a user or client device and then invoke APIs to microservices, harmonizing API and microservices management.
-API Management (APIM) helps organizations publish APIs to external, partner, and internal developers to unlock the potential of their data and services.
+An API gateway presents a single API to a device to mask a complex series of microservices access processes API Management (APIM) helps organizations publish APIs to external, partner, and internal developers to unlock the potential of their data and services.

 **6. Why do I need to setup Policy in API?**